 I run two charities S|He Stands and Amcariza, to solve innocent people problems

 stemming from hardship and heartbreak.

-I love to help others feeling broken by trauma and hardship to recover
+I love to help others feel inspired after feeling broken by trauma and hardship

 and stay happy and healthy.
 Because I myself experienced it.